gcgarner/IOTstack/docs/Containers/Node-RED.md

 ### Node-RED images ([DockerHub](https://hub.docker.com)) { #dockerHubImages }

 Periodically, the source code is recompiled and pushed to [nodered/node-red](https://hub.docker.com/r/nodered/node-red/tags?page=1&ordering=last_updated) on *DockerHub*.
-There's a lot of stuff at that page but it boils down to variations on two basic themes:

-* images with a suffix like `-10`, `-12` or `-14`; and
-* images without a numeric suffix.

-The suffixes refer to the version of "Node.js" installed when the image was built.
-In the case of images without a numeric suffix:

-* If the version of Node-RED is 1.3.x then a suffix of `-10` is implied.
-In other words, Node.js defaults to version 10.
-* If the version of Node-RED is 2.x.x then a suffix of `-14` is implied.
-In other words, Node.js defaults to version 14.

-As you will see a bit further down, the current default for IOTstack is an image tag of `latest-12` which means Node-RED 2.x.x with Node.js version 12.
+See [Node-RED and `node.js` versions](#containerVersions) for an explanation of the versioning tags associated with images on *DockerHub*.

 ### IOTstack menu { #iotstackMenu }

 When you select Node-RED in the IOTstack menu, the *template service definition* is copied into the *Compose* file.